 The base in a mount for a scope is an element, usually made of steel or aluminum.
 Generally, it’s fixed with your rifle and allows the ring to be adjusted to it.

-What Size of Rings Height Do You Need?
+What Height Scope Rings Do I Need?

 The answer you will find in the measurement of the mounting base you have.
 If your rifle has some built-in rail (which is part of the weapon), measure its width, and you will know if you need 11mm rings or 20mm rings.
 Generally, .22 calibre gun and air guns have 11-millimeter rails, but it never hurts to determine, to be sure.